You are here

 - By 6 months: If hearing loss is confirmed, parents should have their child enrolled in some type of intervention by 6 months of age.

 - Speech and language developmental milestones and how hearing loss affects their child’s ability to achieve these milestones.
-(See the NIDCD fact sheet Milestones in Your Child’s Speech and Language Development.)
+(See the NIDCD fact sheet Speech and Language Developmental Milestones.)

 - The results of their child’s hearing screening and what the results mean.
-(See the NIDCD fact sheet It’s Important to Have Your Baby’s Hearing Screened).
+(See the NIDCD fact sheet Your Baby's Hearing Screening.)

 - For parents of children who do not pass the screening: Why a follow-up examination is necessary and how to go about getting one.
-(See the NIDCD fact sheet What to Do if Your Baby’s Screening Reveals a Possible Hearing Problem.)
+(See the NIDCD fact sheet Your Baby's Hearing Screening.)

 - Contact information for making the follow-up appointment for a diagnostic evaluation.
 This might include a list of certified audiologists and otolaryngologists in the area along with addresses and phone numbers.
 Office staff may also volunteer to make the appointment for the parents.